Local structures on stratified spaces: Abstract

 \section{Abstract}

-We develop a theory of smoothly stratified spaces and their moduli, including a notion of classifying maps for tangential structures.
-We characterize continuous space-valued sheaves on these smoothly stratified spaces in terms of tangential data, and we similarly characterize $1$-excisive invariants of stratified spaces.
-These results are based on the existence of open handlebody decompositions for stratified spaces, as well as functorial resolutions of singularities to smooth manifolds with corners.
+We develop a theory of conically smooth stratified spaces and their smooth moduli, including a notion of classifying maps for tangential structures.
+We characterize continuous space-valued sheaves on these conically smooth stratified spaces in terms of tangential data, and we similarly characterize $1$-excisive invariants of stratified spaces.
+These results are based on the existence of open handlebody decompositions for conically smooth stratified spaces, an inverse function theorem, a tubular neighborhood theorem, an isotopy extension theorem, and functorial resolutions of singularities to smooth manifolds with corners.

 \keywords{Stratified spaces.
 Singular manifolds.
 Constructible sheaves.
 Topological quantum field theory.
 Configuration spaces.
 Ran spaces. $\oo$-Categories.
 Resolution of singularities.
 Handlebodies.}